wunderio/wundertools-dockerprototype/README.md

 You can get a fast shell inside any of the actual containers using:

-    $/> wundertools/tools/execshell fpm
+    $/> wundertools tools execshell fpm

-*** Note that this shell is not as usefull as the featured shell from "wundertools/shell" as most of the service images do not even have bash installed.
+*** Note that this shell is not as usefull as the featured shell from "wundertools shell" as most of the service images do not even have bash installed.